Wild Violets: 7 Lovely and Practical Uses for These Backyard Beauties

 LOOKING FORWARD TO NEXT YEAR’S SWEET VIOLET HARVEST

 I always sniffle a bit when the lawnmower chews up my violet patch to bits.
 “I’m so sorry!”
 I choke out, hoping they’ll forgive me.
+And they do because they come back the following year with an even greater vengeance.

 Every spring I revel once more in their beauty and then I set about harvesting them for more of my kitchen experiments.
+What can I say?
+It’s fun having violet vinegar and violet-infused honey in my pantry.
+I like serving lemonade with violets suspended in the ice cubes to surprise and delight company.

 SHOP THIS POST